All Posts

 Most "free" PDF tools online force you to upload your sensitive contracts or tax forms to their servers, where they process the document and send it back.

 At TinyPDFTools, we process everything 100% client-side.
-When you use our tool, your document is processed directly inside your own web browser using entirely secure WebAssembly technology.
+When you use our tool, your document is processed directly inside your own web browser using WebAssembly—a binary instruction format that runs compiled code in the browser at near-native speed.
+Your file is read, flattened, and written entirely on your own machine; nothing is uploaded.
 We couldn't look at your files even if we wanted to.

 Here is how to flatten your PDF instantly:

-- Drag and drop your layered PDF into the secure upload zone.
+• Drag and drop your layered PDF into the upload zone (it stays on your device).

-- Our browser-engine instantly merges all layers, annotations, and forms into a single static document.
+• Our in-browser engine merges all layers, annotations, and form fields into a single static document.

-- Click download to secure your new, flattened file.
+• Click download to save your new, flattened file.

 That's it.
-It takes less than 3 seconds, requires no login, and your data remains entirely yours.
+There's no login, no watermark, and your data remains entirely yours.

 Stop letting your sensitive documents float around the internet in an editable format.
 Flatten them, lock them down, and share them with confidence.